supersu-man/gitam-transit/README.md

 <b> Functionality & Concepts used : </b>

-- RelativeLayout : Both the fragments use Relative layout becaus it is a very flexible layout to align views in any order instead of using nested Linear layout.
+- RelativeLayout : Both the fragments use Relative layout because it is a very flexible layout to align views in any order instead of using nested Linear layout.
 - Design / Theme : App uses the all new Material3 design components and the theme which is built using the new Material Theme Builder.
 - RecyclerView : To display all the busses and also the search results efficiently.
 - Google Maps API : To show the bus route on the map visually.